 Remove the pressure cooker from heat and let the pressure release.

-Once the oil is hot, add heeng and cumin seeds and let them crackle for a few seconds.
+Once the oil is hot, add hing and cumin seeds and let them crackle for a few seconds.

-Add crushed cloves, black cardamom, peppercorn and cinnamon and fry for a few seconds.
+Add crushed cloves, black cardamom, peppercorn, cinnamon and dry red chillies and fry for a few seconds.

-Whisk curd with Maida, coriander powder, turmeric powder and red chilli powder and add it in the pan.
+Whisk curd with Maida, coriander powder, cumin powder, turmeric powder and red chilli powder and add it in the pan.

 Cook for 3-4 minutes.

-Add cooked chana and cook for 2-3 minutes.
+Add cooked chana, paneer, cashew nuts and raisins and cook for 2-3 minutes.

-Add rice flour mixture, salt to taste and ghee and cook for 5-6 minutes.
+Add salt to taste, sugar and ghee and cook for 5-6 minutes.

 Garnish with fresh coriander.